herbertludowieg/herbertludowieg.github.io/fd-method.md

 \end{align*}
 $$

-Here, $n$ is an arbitrary number for the total number of derivatives we include in the expansion, and the superscript in parentheses, $f^{(n)}$, represents the order of the derivative with respect to $x$ for the function. $R_n$ is the remainder term denoting the difference between the true equation and the approximated expansion.
+Here, $$n$$ is an arbitrary number for the total number of derivatives we include in the expansion, and the superscript in parentheses, $$f^{(n)}$$, represents the order of the derivative with respect to $$x$$ for the function. $$R_n$$ is the remainder term denoting the difference between the true equation and the approximated expansion.
 This is similar to the [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) as it looks at the local truncation error and we will start using the Big-O notation from here on.
 If we then truncate the expansion to the first term we get,

 $$
 \begin{equation}